Fralleee/fint/README.md

 ## Todo

-- Add support for colors schemas
+- Add storybook
 - Add support for variants: primary, secondary, e.t.c.
+  - Add typescript support for these
 - Actually export the correct components
+- Netlify
+- Try to use in project